Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Official Secrecy

 In 2023, a tribunal ruled that police need not confirm usage, stating even acknowledging deployment could harm national security.
+This followed a challenge by Privacy International seeking transparency about surveillance practices.

 The UK government has consistently refused Freedom of Information requests about police use of the technology.
+Home Office officials regularly invoke exemptions related to national security (Section 24) and law enforcement (Section 31) under the Freedom of Information Act.

 Evidence of Use